A Better Test of Choice Overload: Introduction

-Traditional approaches would be unlikely to find evidence of choice overload in our data set: the average default choice in small sets is higher than in the grand set, and only 12 of the 78 small sets have a default choice which is significantly lower than that of the grand set.
-Hence if, as in most work in the literature, data was collected from only a single or few small sets, one would be unlikely to detect overload.
-In contrast, even the most `brute force' of our proposed tests --a potentially very conservative but finite-sample valid implementation of the Min bound-- do detect it.
+Traditional approaches would be unlikely to find evidence of choice overload in our data set: The average default choice in small sets is higher than in the grand set, and only 15 of the 78 small sets have a default choice which is significantly lower than that of the grand set.
+In contrast, even the most brute force of our proposed tests -- a potentially very conservative but finite-sample valid implementation of the Min bound -- do detect it.

-Our test based on RUM provides an unexpected additional insight: While RUM is indeed rejected on the whole data set, it is also rejected if we remove data from choices in the grand set.
-This is because subjects are more likely to choose the default option in choice sets of size $3$ than their data from size $2$ sets and RUM would predict.
-Thus, our results indicate that choice overload type effects can start in choice sets which are much smaller than have previously been demonstrated.
+Our test based on RUM provides an unexpected additional insight: While RUM is indeed rejected on the whole data set due to choice overload, it is also rejected if we remove data from choices in the grand set.
+This is because subjects are more likely to choose the default option in choice sets of size $3$ than RUM would predict given their data from size $2$ sets.
+Thus, our results indicate that choice overload type effects can start in choice sets which are much smaller than was previously demonstrated.

-We hope that our work will have three consequences.
-First, by providing a higher powered test of choice overload, we hope that it will clear up the question of whether this is indeed a real phenomenon.
-Second, given that (we suspect) it will show choice overload to be more prevalent than previously thought, we hope it will spur further theoretical and policy work designed to understand its causes and mitigate its effects.
-Finally, by providing a better tool for measuring when choice overload does occur, we hope it will facilitate the above work by providing a better empirical basis on which to theorize.